gjbex/Scientific-C-plus-plus/source-code/Assembler/Quadratic/README.md

   1. `quad_calc_inline.cpp`: C++ application that calls an inline C++ function.
 Intended for disassembling to illustrate what a smart compiler can do.
-  1. `Makefile`: make file to build the applications.
+  1. `CMakeLists.txt`: CMake configuration file to build the applications.

 ## How to use it?

-The make file builds three applciations:
+CMake builds three applciations:

   * `quad_calc.exe`: takes a floating point command line argument, and prints the result computed by the assembly function to standard output.